Historic town of Perast with traditional architecture at Bay of Kotor in summer, Montenegro

 Off-season (lower prices)

-Kotor, Montenegro is a Warm destination perfect for medieval and scenic.
+Kotor, Montenegro is a destination with a warm climate, perfect for fortified medieval town and fjord-like bay.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $55/day, while mid-range trips average $132/day.
-Visa-free for short tourism stays.
+Budget travel costs around $71/day, while mid-range trips average $159/day.
+Entry rules depend on your passport.

 /day